Real Estate Syndication for Non-Accredited Investors (2026)

 Real estate crowdfunding is the next evolutionary form of traditional real estate syndication.
 These platforms allow the pooling of funds from a larger number of smaller investors, including non-accredited ones.
 Unlike traditional syndication, which typically requires high minimum investments and involves a limited group of accredited investors managed by a syndicator, crowdfunding platforms democratize real estate investment by offering lower entry barriers.
 Here are some to look at:

 • Fundrise.
 Fundrise is one of the first real estate crowdfunding platforms to achieve business success.
 The platform provides access to various US real estate debt and equity investments with a low minimum of $10 for brokerage accounts and $1,000 for IRAs.
-Fundrise charges a 0.15% advisory fee for all assets, with additional fees for specific funds and services.
+Fundrise charges a 0.15% advisory fee plus 0.85% annual fund management, roughly 1% per year in total.

 • GetStake.
 GetStake is focused on MENA real estate syndication, currently offering properties in Dubai.
-Investors can start with as little as 500 AED (~$136).
+Investors can start with roughly 500 to 550 AED (about $136 to $150).
 The platform charges a 1.5% acquisition fee, a 0.5% annual management fee, a 0.2% initial KYC/AML fee, and a 0.1% annual KYC/AML fee from the second year.
 Upon exit, there is a 2.5% exit fee and a 7% performance fee on profits.

 Real Estate Tokenization Platforms